FNG(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT AND PARENT COMPLAINTS/GRIEVANCES

 The written response may be picked up by the complainant or delivered by electronic communication, including email and fax, or U.S. certified mail.
 If the student or parent elects to pick up the written response, it shall be considered delivered on the date it is available for pick up regardless of whether the student or parent picks it up or not.
 Filings submitted by electronic communication shall be timely sent by the end of the deadline day, as indicated by the date/time shown on the electronic communication.
 Certified mail responses shall be considered timely if they are postmarked on or before the end of the deadline day.
 In cases of certified mail, it is the responsibility of the recipient to obtain the mailing upon notice from the postal service that a certified mail is available.
 Failure to so shall not toll the timelines in this policy.

-"Days" shall mean District business days.
+"Days" shall mean District business days, unless otherwise noted.
 In calculating timelines under this policy, the day a document is filed or delivered is "day zero."
 The following business day is "day one."

 "Representative" shall mean any person who or organization that is designated by the student or parent to represent the student or parent in the complaint process.
 A student may be represented by an adult at any level of the complaint.

 The student or parent may designate a representative through written notice to the District at any level of this process.
 If the student or parent designates a representative with fewer than three day's notice to the District before a scheduled conference, the District may reschedule the conference to a later date, if desired, in order to include the District's counsel.
 The District may be represented by counsel at any level of the process.

 Complaints arising out of an event or a series of related events shall be addressed in one complaint.
 A student or parent shall not file separate or serial complaints arising from any event or series of events that have been or could have been addressed in a previous complaint.

 All time limits shall be strictly followed unless modified by mutual written consent.